 3D printing allows interdisciplinary teaching and the realisation of projects with solid results.

-Large format 3D printing by BigRep allows to materialise ideas in in real scale.
+Large format 3D printing by Bigrep allows to materialise ideas and projects in in real scale.

 3D printing is already used in a lot of education establishments.
 It is providing hands-on technical experience for students and allowing them to create, experiment and learn.
 3D printers allow students to create real prototypes that they can apply to practical applications.
 A BigRep 3D printer is a perfect machine to support students and research teams to realise and explore new ideas.